phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 T                              = 300
 ```

-`OUTPUT_FOLDER_NAME` : string
+➡️ `OUTPUT_FOLDER_NAME` : string
 The outputs of the simulation will be saved in the Results folder.
 In this folder another folder with this name will be created which will contain the outputs files.
-So in this case the result files will be in `Results/Example config`.
+So in this case the result files will be in `Results/Si nanowire at 300 K`.
 Keep in mind that the Results folder will be created in the folder you executed the freepaths command.
 Also pay attention that if the simulation is run again the results will be overwritten without warning.
 A useful trick is to use f-strings to automatically name the output folders.
 For example if the same simulation is to be run at multiple temperatures using `OUTPUT_FOLDER_NAME = f'Simulation at {T}K'` will automatically put the simulation temperature in the output folder name.
+Just make sure to define the parameters (`T` in this case) before.

-`NUMBER_OF_PHONONS` : int
+➡️ `NUMBER_OF_PHONONS` : int
 This will define how many phonons are simulated.
 Since the Monte Carlo simulation approach is inherently statistical more phonons should result in more stable results with less standard variation between the results of different simulations at the cost of more calculation time.

-`TIMESTEP` : float
+➡️ `TIMESTEP` : float
 The phonons are not simulated in a continuous fashion but only every timestep.
 If the timestep is small the phonon behavior will be more realistic but the simulation time will increase.
 And vice versa for a large timestep.
 Because the phonons are only simulated every timestep the time between two scattering events of a particular phonon can not be smaller than the timestep so take this into account especially when simulating at high temperatures where scattering events are more frequent.
+If you experience wrong or unexpected phonon behavior reducing the timestep can also help with this.

-`NUMBER_OF_TIMESTEPS` : int
+➡️ `NUMBER_OF_TIMESTEPS` : int
 The phonon is simulated until it reaches a cold side or until the number of timesteps is reached.
 This is to prevent infinite calculation times if a phonon gets stuck somewhere.
 At the end of the simulation the percentage of phonons that reach the cold side is displayed in the terminal.
 The number of timesteps should usually be high enough so that most (more than 90% or 95%) of phonons reach the cold side.

-`T` : float
+➡️ `T` : float
 The temperature of the simulation in Kelvin.
-Since increasing the temperature increases the number of scattering event and phonons take longer to traverse the structure simulations at hight temperatures take significantly longer than at low temperatures.
-As an example the internal scattering rate and phonon wavelengths are dependant on the temperature.
+Since increasing the temperature increases the number of scattering events and phonons take longer to traverse the structure simulations at hight temperatures take significantly longer than at low temperatures.

 ### Simulation domain